Back

 2. Companies in certain industries like manufacturing and banking & finance are building software business verticals to complement their existing product range – a new revenue stream is emerging.

 With every sector embracing digital transformation, the role of software testing and quality assurance (QA) is becoming increasingly significant.
-There is a rising demand for high-quality software, which is driving up the need for efficient software testing solutions and processes.
+There is a rising demand for high-quality software, which naturally is driving up the need for efficient software testing solutions and processes.

 The 7 Major Trends Transforming Software Testing and QA in 2025